jhuapl-bio/taxtriage/docs/index.md

 [Pathogen sheet](pathogen-sheet.md){ .md-button }

-The **demo** is a live report built from the example dataset — the same artifact the pipeline writes at the end of a run.
+The **demo** is a live report built from the example dataset — the same artifact the pipeline writes at the end of a run, complete with live filters and sample QC flags you can edit in the browser.
 The **ODR** is the static PDF deliverable.
 The **pathogen sheet** is every organism TaxTriage can flag, searchable and filterable.

 ## About TaxTriage